LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 If you have read over the two first pages of the documentation, you should now have a good understanding of how Crappy works and the possibilities it offers.
-However, at that point, you are still limited by the functionalities that the Blocks and other objects natively distributed with Crappy.
-It is now time for you to create your own objects in Crappy, to adapt your scripts to your own needs !
-This page of the tutorials covers the basics of the instantiation of custom objects, while the :ref:`next and last page of the tutorials
-<More about custom objects in Crappy>` covers the advanced aspects of custom
+However, at that point, you are still limited by the functionalities that the Blocks and other objects natively distributed with Crappy. **It is now time** **for you to create your own objects in Crappy, to adapt your scripts to your** **own needs** !
+This page of the tutorials covers the basics of the instantiation of custom objects, while the :ref:`next and last page of the tutorials <More about custom objects in Crappy>` covers the advanced aspects of custom object instantiation.
-object instantiation.

 1. Custom Modifiers
 -------------------

-The first type of custom objects that we'll cover here are the :ref:`Modifiers`, because they are by far the simplest objects !
-The Modifiers come in use in a variety of situations, and it is often required to write your own ones as the catalog of Crappy cannot cover every single case.
+The first type of custom objects that we'll cover here are the :ref:`Modifiers`, because they are by far the simplest objects ! **The** **Modifiers come in use in a variety of situations, and it is often required** **to write your own ones as the catalog of Crappy cannot cover every single** **case**.
 Luckily, the only requirement for an object to qualify as a Modifier is to be a :obj:`~collections.abc.Callable`, which means that functions can be provided !

-More precisely, a Modifier should accept a :obj:`dict` as its sole argument and return a :obj:`dict` as well (:obj:`None` is also accepted).
-This dictionary is the representation of a chunk of data flowing through the :ref:`Link`, and the Modifier has direct access to it !
+More precisely, a Modifier should accept a :obj:`dict` as its sole argument and return a :obj:`dict` as well (:obj:`None` is also accepted). **This** **dictionary is the representation of a chunk of data flowing through the** :ref:`Link`, **and the Modifier has direct access to it** !
 It can add keys, delete others, change the value of a key, etc. Each key is a label, and has a value it carries.
 In the end, all a Modifier does is to modify the incoming dictionary and return it after modification.
 As usual, let's put these concepts in application on a real runnable example !

 For this first example, let's create a Modifier that simply doubles the value of a given label.
 If you have understood the last paragraph, this Modifier will